 The following is a list of sites I no longer upload to.
 Reasons for this decision are listed with each site, this in addition to that fact that these sites have earned very little over the space of 2 or more years:

-Difficult upload (no ftp) and lack of anything much happening in 3 years, just 1 sale.
+Difficult upload (no ftp) and lack of anything much happening in the past 7 years, just 1 sale.
 They rejected pretty much everything I uploaded over the space of several months suggesting they want out of the microstock market to present themselves as 'mid priced'.
 Image vortex might be worth it if they supported FTP, without, it's just not cost effective.
-Crestock are just as strict with their acceptance, but the difference is that images sell on Crestock to they still get the thumbs up
+Crestock are just as strict with their acceptance, but the difference is that images sell on Crestock to they still get a (somewhat indifferent) thumbs up

 It's possible that some of the sites listed on this page could make a comeback.
 They have all built some sort of image collection to get started, and with correct advertising and perhaps re-branding then sales could start to develop.
 However, any site that has gained a bad press amongst microstock photographers will have an uphill struggle to gain their support once more.
 Without the support of the photographer community and full time microstockers a microstock site is doomed to suffer mediocre images from the few photographers who know no better, are happy just to throw their work at every site that comes along, or are just testing the water.